 After getting my ticket, I did a check and I realized that my seat number was changed.
-I had chosen 58A which was near the end of A330 aircraft, but apparently it was changed to 47A, my original seat I chose for the A340-600.
-At that moment, my hopes was lifted and there was only onc place to head to and that was to the gate!!!
+I had chosen 58A which was near the end of A330 aircraft, but apparently, it was changed to 47A, the original seat I chose for the A340-600.
+At that moment, my hopes were lifted and there was an only one place to head to and that was to the gate!!!

 My boarding pass, do you guys collect them?
 I do.

 Seating configuration for Thai's A330 and A340-600

 Thai's old cabin Y class for A330-300 (Row 31 to 70) (333)

 Thai's new cabin Y class for A330-300 (Row 31 to 64) (330)

 Thai's Y class for A340-600 (Row 31 to 58) (346)

 So it is easy to tell which aircraft you are flying on, based on the seating configuration.